 Our versatile model from above is our model for our the backless portion.
-She is 8 years old, 56 pounds, and 50 inches tall.
+She is 8 years old, weighs 56 pounds, and is 50 inches tall.
 Once again, the Transitions provided an excellent belt fit in the backless mode.
-One thing I would like to note about using in backless mode is that you really have to make sure that the shoulder belt is tucked underneath the lap belt guides by the buckle.
-It tends to want to slip up and out.

-Our second model for the backless mode is mode is 8.5 years old, 80lbs and 51 inches tall.
+Our second model for the backless mode is mode is 8.5 years old, 80 pounds and 51 inches tall.
 The seat once again provided a fantastic belt fit.

 - Easy to use

 - Padded seat